What are Interaction Effects?

 Important Considerations for Interaction Effects

 While the plots help you interpret the interaction effects, use a hypothesis test to determine whether the effect is statistically significant.
-Plots can display non-parallel lines that represent random sample error rather than an actual effect.
+Plots can display non-parallel lines that represent random sampling error rather than an actual effect.
 P-values and hypothesis tests help you sort out the real effects from the noise.